 Fort Riley Access Information

 All adults must have a government issued photographic identification card to enter Fort Riley.
 Some access gates do not operate 24-hours a day.
-You can call 785.238.2885 for the best gate to use.
 All persons and vehicles entering Fort Riley are subject to search.
-No cell-phone useage is allowed on Fort Riley while driving a vehicle.
+No cell-phone usage is allowed on Fort Riley while driving a vehicle.

 View the Fort Riley